 The full article can be found here

-"In 1990 the McDonalds launched Ready, Willing & Able, a ground-breaking transitional work program and the nation’s first large-scale social enterprise.
+"In 1990 a couple from NYC launched Ready, Willing & Able, a ground-breaking transitional work program and the nation’s first large-scale social enterprise.
 Designed to provide economic opportunity to homeless men, the program quickly proved equally effective in transitioning formerly incarcerated men into mainstream society.
 Ready, Willing & Able has since helped more than 22,000 men transform their lives."

 Find out more to help change lives here.

 "To prevent youth from joining gangs, communities must strengthen families and schools, improve community supervision, train teachers and parents to manage disruptive youth, and teach students interpersonal skills."